Visiting Our Centre

 - have a private conversation with someone who really understands the impact of cancer.

 Ongoing visitors will often head right into their activity; perhaps a yoga class, reiki treatment, or group session.
-Our environment is relaxed, informal, and supportive of your individual needs and preferences.
-Many people are surprised at the warmth and laughter within our Centre.
+Our environment is relaxed and supportive of your individual needs and preferences.